bitwiseworks/python-os2/Doc/library/warnings.rst

 in this module.
 (C programmers use :c:func:`PyErr_WarnEx`; see :ref:`exceptionhandling` for details).

-Warning messages are normally written to ``sys.stderr``, but their disposition can be changed flexibly, from ignoring all warnings to turning them into exceptions.
-The disposition of warnings can vary based on the warning category (see below), the text of the warning message, and the source location where it is issued.
+Warning messages are normally written to :data:`sys.stderr`, but their disposition can be changed flexibly, from ignoring all warnings to turning them into exceptions.
+The disposition of warnings can vary based on the :ref:`warning category
+<warning-categories>`, the text of the warning message, and the source location where it
+is issued.
 Repetitions of a particular warning for the same source location are typically suppressed.